 The iconic landmark in Antigua and a treat for photographers of all skill levels.
 Originally, the building – now a hotel/restaurant – to the west side of the arch was used as a convent for nuns.
-Eventually, the convent outgrew the building and not wanting to relocate to another site, the administrators decided to buy the property across the street.
-The problem was that the nuns were supposed to live in isolation, with very limited contact from the outside.
+Eventually, the convent outgrew the building and the nuns, not wanting to relocate to another site, decided to buy the property across the street.
+The problem was that the nuns were supposed to live in isolation, with extremely limited contact from the outside.
 And that’s why the arch was built, as a safe passage between the convent on the western side of the street and the religious school across it.

 The arch is a great photo-op, especially on a cloudless day, where the arch gracefully frames Agua Volcano to the south.

 TIP: The street is busy with vehicular traffic during the week.

 It becomes pedestrian-only during the weekends Not anymore!
 The local government recently decided to open up the street to vehicular traffic on weekends, as a measure to curb the influx of street vendors who, against city ordinances, sold their wares here.
 On the weekends, go early mornings for best pictures, as it tends to get crowded in the afternoons.
 And due to public pressure, it’s now closed to vehicular traffic again!